Command Line Usage

 -r, --recursive Recursively process directories

-Force overwrite of existing files without prompting
+Force overwrite of existing files: y=yes (force), n=no

 -f {mp3,aac,opus,ogg,flac,alac,wav,wv}, --format {mp3,aac,opus,ogg,flac,alac,wav,wv}